Meralco seals Korean deal for nuke push

 The Manila Electric Company (Meralco), the country’s largest power distributor, has sealed a new partnership with Korea Hydro & Nuclear Power (KHNP) and the Export-Import Bank of Korea (KEXIM) to support its nuclear power development.

-The company said Monday that it signed a Memorandum of Understanding (MOU) with the Korean firms to support its Nuclear Energy Strategic Transition program.
+The company said Monday that it signed a memorandum of understanding (MoU) with both firms to support its Nuclear Energy Strategic Transition program.

 The agreement also covers training programs, employee exchanges, and knowledge-sharing initiatives to build local technical capability and support long-term operational readiness.